October 6, 2010

 There’s this restaurant in Pokhara, favorite stop for the backpackers that cross this town, it’s the Laughing Buddha.
-Pokhara Lakeside is very touristic and westerner, as I’ve said before, a street full of restaurants that offer food from all over the world, from Lasagne (even if sometimes misspelled “lasange” or in thousands of other ways) to steak with chips.
-And everything at western prices.
-So not very good for those who are traveling for months around Asia (and I’m not talking about me, I’m one of those who are traveling less among the people I’ve met).
+Pokhara Lakeside is very touristic and westerner, as I’ve said before, a street full of restaurants that offer food from all over the world, from Lasagne (even if sometimes it is misspelled “lasange” or in thousands of other ways) to steak with chips.
+And everything at Western prices.
+So not very convenientfor those who are traveling for months around Asia (and I’m not talking about me, I’m one of those who are traveling less among the people I’ve met).

 (A tiny ant keeps walking around the border of the glass with my masala tea – that I’m starting to love – and I can’t get it, she’s too small and quick).